nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-2.md

 SQLAlchemy takes care of creating these tables (as well as the database) if they don't already exist.
-Note that the `relationship` and `association_proxy` attributes in the class definition above are SQLAlchemy constructs that exist for our convenience; they aren't actually in the SQL database schema.
-In the Board class, these attributes make it such that when we query the database for a board, the resulting Board instance will have attributes named `moderators`, `sub_boards`, and `threads`; these are lists of User objects, Board objects, and Thread objects with foreign keys that tie them to the Board instance.
-Normally, each of these would involve a separate SQL query, but SQLAlchemy handles this for us thanks to `relationship`.
+Note that the `relationship` and `association_proxy` attributes in the class definition are SQLAlchemy constructs that exist for our convenience; they aren't in the actual SQL database schema.
+In the Board class, these attributes make it such that when we query the database for a board, the resulting Board instance will have attributes named `moderators`, `sub_boards`, and `threads`; these are lists of User objects, Board objects, and Thread objects, respectively, with foreign keys that tie them to the Board instance.
+Normally, each of these would involve a separate SQL query, but SQLAlchemy handles this for us.

 <span id="authentication" />
 # Initializing an authenticated HTTP session

-Next, run_scraper() (in core.py) creates a Selenium WebDriver and an aiohttp
+Next, run_scraper() creates a Selenium WebDriver and an aiohttp session:
-session:

 {{< highlight python "linenos=true,linenostart=100" >}}
     chrome_driver = get_chrome_driver()